 From shipping, accounting, and marketing, up to payments, the number of extensions present on WooCommerce that aids in boosting your sales for your website is numerous.

-The official number of extensions that are said to be present on WooCommerce is 400 as of now.
-These are of different varieties that the users sometimes end up getting confused about which extensions to choose for their websites.
+The official number of extensions that are said to be present on WooCommerce is 400.
+These are of different varieties that the users sometimes get confused about which extensions to choose for their websites.

 For this, look at your needs and choose accordingly.
 Besides, WooCommerce also offers thousands of other WordPress plugins to help you boost conversions and uplift your online business almost overnight.